Bo Scarbrough

-Bo Scarbrough (born September 29, 1994) is an American former professional football running back.
-He played college football for the Alabama Crimson Tide before a four year National Football League (NFL) career, largely for the Seattle Seahawks and Detroit Lions.
+Bo Scarbrough (born September 29, 1994) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide before a four year NFL career, largely for the Seattle Seahawks and Detroit Lions.
 Following his tenure in the NFL, Scarbrough played two seasons in the USFL with the Birmingham Stallions, winning back to back USFL Championships.
 He currently serves as an analyst with “The Bama Standard” podcast on “The Bama Standard Network” YouTube channel (2021–present).

 Early life

 Scarbrough attended Northridge High School in Tuscaloosa, Alabama, where he played high school football for the Jaguars.
 As a freshman, he suffered a broken ankle.
 As a sophomore, he had 938 rushing yards and 13 touchdowns, before suffering a torn ACL near the end of the season and missing the playoffs.
 As a junior, he registered 792 rushing yards in six games, before suffering a high ankle sprain in the first quarter of the seventh game.

 As a senior in June 2013, he announced his transfer to Tuscaloosa County High School in Northport, Alabama.
 Two months later in August 2013, he announced his transfer to IMG Academy in Bradenton, Florida.
 In ten games, he rushed for 1,468 yards and 20 touchdowns.
 He was rated as a consensus five-star recruit and committed to the University of Alabama to play college football.